Topics of plans for the section "Knowledge"

 ^

-a) comprehend the truth;
+a) comprehension of the truth;

-b) practical benefits.
+b) practical use.

-a) sensual knowledge (sensation, perception, presentation);
+a) sensory cognition (sensation, perception, representation);

 b) logical knowledge (concept, judgment, conclusion).

-5) Knowledge as a result of knowledge.
+5) Knowledge as a result of cognition.

 2